Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/swerving-spaceships/rules/_index.md

 {{< rules-example id="naivigation-setup" >}}

-Alternatvely, manually do the setup as follows.
+Alternatively, manually do the setup as follows.
 * Create a deck of 25 tiles, including 5 planets and 1 starting tile.
 * Randomly place these in a 5x5 grid.
 * Place the vehicle on the starting tile (oriented randomly)